Awake fake snake

 Repeat : 1.
 Diagnosis Day

-Chinese Whispers : my body seemed to have started it’s own game without consulting me first.
+My body seemed to have started it’s own game show without consulting me first.
 Random, seemingly unconnected, things kept happening to my body, as if my body was whispering to me and I couldn’t quite work out what it was on about.

 - Early 2012: a few examples of the interestingly ignorable whispers …